kayprogrammer/travel-advisor-with-react/README.md

 [https://travel-advisor-kp.netlify.app/](https://travel-advisor-kp.netlify.app/)

 Note: I'm currently using the free version of the google cloud's platform.
-So the app is a little bit limited.
+So the maps area is a little bit limited.